Simulation Methods for Robust Risk Assessment and the Distorted Mix Approach: Optimization Solver

 In order to reduce the dimension of the problem according to Section~\ref{sec:switching}, we set $K^*=2$ and select for the application of SAA the copulas $C_1$ (t-copula) and $C_3$ (Gumbel copula) on the basis of the estimate $\bar{\bm{\gamma}}_{17}$.
 Thus, SAA needs to be applied to a two-dimensional grid for

 On the basis of SAA with $5\cdot 10^7$ samples one observes that the worst-case risk is insensitive to dependence in the lower tail.
-The worst-case risk is attained for a $\gamma_3^2 =1$ (upper tail) with an AV@R at level 0.95 of $14.71$.
+The worst-case risk is attained for a $\gamma_3^2 =1$ (upper tail) with an AV@R at level 0.99 of $14.71$.
 This is illustrated in Figure~\ref{fig:3_3_colormap}.
+The worst-case risk in the considered model is lower than the sum of the marginal AV@Rs which is equal to $15.49$; this value corresponds to the comonotonicity of all components.
+This confirms that the underlying assumption (i.e., that dependence in different regions can be modeled separately and that an expert's opinion limits the choices of copulas) reduces model uncertainty.

 In summary, in this case study SA is capable of quickly computing a reasonable estimate of the worst-case risk.
 Suitable worst-case copulas, encoded by the matrix $\bar{\bm{\gamma}}$, in a lower-dimensional mixture space can be determined by a combination of SA, the copula selection method described in Section~\ref{sec:switching}, and SAA.